Be warned, this review contains spoilers.

 Roddy McDowall plays Pimm, the frustrated assistant to a museum curator.
 After a fire destroys much of the museum’s warehouse, Pimm and the curator find a grotesque statue in the ruins.
 Putting the mysterious figure on display, Pimm is increasingly unnerved by its unearthly presence.
 As it is revealed, the statue is the fabled Golem; and the increasingly-unhinged Pimm harnesses its power for his own ends.

 Through Pimm, the film realises the focus of the horror film as described by Vivian Sobchack; which is about, “the individual in conflict with society or some extension of himself.”
 In this manner, the Golem is the extension of Pimm.
 It lashes out at the world in a way that Pimm himself cannot.
-Both visually and implicitly, Pimm is a very insular character; but the Golem can assert his desires.
+Both visually and implicitly, Pimm seems a submissive character, but the Golem can assert his desires.
 Pimm talks to the girl he’s infatuated with (Jill Haworth) about smashing Hammersmith bridge, which the Golem then does.
 When he dreams of becoming museum curator, it is the Golem who ensures his promotion by way of murder.
-The horror is in placing that kind of power in the hands of someone who we don’t immediately consider dangerous.
-What is someone (not least a troubled young man) capable of if given the means?
+The horror is in placing that kind of power in the hands of a troubled young man.

 The warhead obliterates Pimm but leaves the Golem standing.
 While it must be said that the image of the Golem marching through radioactive dust is immeasurably powerful, it makes for a lousy ending.
 That Pimm escapes comeuppance at the hands of Golem disregards not just the narrative’s earlier discussion, but also our extra-textual expectations for these kinds of stories.
 It goes without saying that the jump from bullets to nuclear weapons is also difficult to swallow.